Archived Content: The information in this post is no longer current. For up to date tax advice and articles Go to our Etax Blog

 $899.25

-As Sandra was employed as a Nurse for 26 weeks she’s entitled to a pro-rata HECS-HELP benefit amount and receives $899.25 from the ATO.
+Because Sandra was working as a Nurse for 26 weeks, she is able to claim a pro-rata HECS-HELP benefit amount, and the ATO will pay her $899.25.

 Example 3: Early Childhood Teacher

 Mary graduated from a teaching degree in June 2014.
-She was then employed as an Early Childhood teacher in Alice Springs for the entire 2015-16 income year and earned $45,000.
+She then worked as an Early Childhood teacher in Alice Springs for the entire 2015–16 income year and earned $45,000.

 As Mary earned below the HELP Repayment Threshold she is unable to submit a claim for the HECS-HELP benefit as a teaching graduate.